open-sauced/intro/05-how-to-contribute-to-open-source.md

    Replace "YOUR-BRANCH-NAME" with the name of your branch.

-7. **[Create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)**: Once you've pushed your changes, navigate to the original project's repository on GitHub and click the "New pull request" button.
-In the "base repository" dropdown, select the original repository, and in the "head repository" dropdown, select your forked repository.
-Choose your branch from the "compare" dropdown.
+7. **[Create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)**: Once you've pushed your changes, navigate to the original project's repository on GitHub and click the "Compare & pull request" button.
 Fill in the required information and submit your pull request by clicking the "Create pull request" button.

 8. **Respond to feedback**: After submitting your pull request, the project maintainers may provide feedback or request changes.
 Be sure to respond promptly and address any concerns or suggestions they may have.